GurpreetSran/gs/README.md

 - Scroll position in firefox
 - Automate project deletion and adition
 - Add image loader
-- Test projects animation - there is a warning
+- Test projects animation - there is a warning poping up randomly
-- Case tolerance
+- Case tolerance when comparing url and labels
 - Rethink URL structure
-- Skill label styling
 - Preserve state by keyword
 - Lots or testing
-- Disable next button if there is only one project
 - Nav not working with new routers
 - Update heading according to new routes for projects
 Note: All the projects data is being fetched from projects.json